tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 #### Comments on Design:

 + This whole transaction flow takes about 10ms!
-+ Some latency was added because we spinned our VM out of a US East (Ohio) location and not US West (N. California) region!
++ Some latency was added because we spinned our VM out of a US East (Ohio) location and not the US West (N. California) region!
 (We were in Claremont, CA for context)